AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-program-member-data.md

 >
 >You can also block a field from being updated.
 See Block Updates to a Field for details.

-1. In your Smart Campaign's Flow tab, bring over the **Change Program Member Data** flow step and choose the desired program.
+1. In your Smart Campaign's Flow tab, bring over the **[!UICONTROL Change Program Member Data]** flow step and choose the desired program.

    ![](assets/change-program-member-data-1.png)